qwx9/notes/net/algorithms/text/exact.index.md

 ### Complexity

-Thanks to the new search algorithm, given that we make at most m comparisons for W, the search complexity is reduced to O(logn + m).
+Thanks to the new search algorithm, given that we make at most m comparisons for P, the search complexity is reduced to O(logn + m).

 Preprocessing is now in O(n) thanks to the shortcuts we've found.